crime fiction to die for

 Ann Cleeves writes:

-More than ten years ago seven crime writers living and writing in the the north of England came together to form Murder Squad.
+Back in the year 2000 seven crime writers living and writing in the north of England came together to form Murder Squad.
 It was the idea of the wonderful Margaret Murphy, who went on to chair the Crime Writers Association.
 She was getting good reviews, but sales were disappointing and in publishing, the marketing budget tends to follow success.
 So she decided it was vital to promote her own work and thought that it would be much easier to do that collectively than as an individual.
 I was delighted to join the group and my fellow squaddies have become great friends.

 Murder Squad are keen to gain a wider audience for their work, which has been highly praised by both readers and reviewers, and has gained them many prizes.
 They appear collectively and individually across the country: for details of their joint activities see the links on the left.
 More information about each of the writers, and their latest books, can be found by following the links on the right.